 If you are planning a visit to Haiti, lucky you.
 There are so many dishes that you absolutely must try in Haitian restaurants.
 And if you are just looking to recreate dishes at home, you’ve come to the right place.

 In this guide, we’ve carefully picked out the best Haitian food you can try at home or in Haiti.
 You can try classic dishes like fried plantains – crispy and enjoy them as a side or main.
 Or you can tuck into lesser-known dishes outside Haiti, like diri ak or Kasav.
 This is going to be an exciting 5 minutes.
-Welcome to the best of Haitian food.
+Welcome to the best of food in Haiti.

 1. Fried Plantains